MSI Spatium M480 Play review

 We see that the performance levels with large and small data chunks are almost the same.
 The differences are within the results’ margin of error.
 This resonates with the quality of the controller on board.

 Overall, the performance is very impressive.
-This drive packs quality hardware in it, and that reflects in these stress test results.
+This drive packs quality hardware in it, and that is reflected in these stress test results.

 Value